 There are two types of programs:

-2. Expedited Citizenship By Investment Options where you receive your European citizenship very quickly and without having to reside in the country for several years first.
+This means you receive your European citizenship very quickly and without having to reside in the country for several years first.
 But these options will also cost a lot more money.

 You can learn more about how and where to buy a passport in our in-depth article on citizenship by investment.